 I had my last screw you moment to Envision Financial shortly after the death of a relative when I asked for access to the safety deposit box I was joint on, put everything into my purse, and walked out the door.

 Can you imagine how outraged the staff at ass wipe Envision Financial would have been when they received notice of the deceased and realized the safety box had been accessed?

 I’ve never stepped back inside an Envision branch.

-Stay tuned for another article about ass wipe Envision.
+Here’s another article I wrote about ass wipe Envision: Life with Credit Cards.
 Just like TD Canada Trust, I no longer have bank accounts with them, but I still have that Mastercard I mentioned above.
 I don’t really use it because I got pissed off at Envision’s fees.
 I let my boots do the walking to a credit card with a better deal.
+Read all about it!